-CLOSED FOR PROCESSING.
-Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
-Contact Reference Services for more information.
+Use of original papers requires an appointment and is limited to the Washington, D.C.
+Research Center.

-Art gallery; New York, N.Y.
-Established and operated by Richard Waddell, ca. 1963-1973.
+The Waddell Gallery was established in 1963 by Richard Hughes Waddell in New York City, New York.
+Established and operated by Richard Waddell, circa 1963-1973.
 The gallery represented contemporary American and European artists, and was located at 15 East 57th Street and later at 50 West 57th.

-Donated 1977 by the Estate of Richard Waddell, through Richard's father Chauncey L. Waddell, and brother, Theodore Waddell and in 1986 by Louise Tolliver Deutschman, former director of the gallery.
+The Waddell Gallery records were donated in 1977 by the Estate of Richard Waddell, through Richard's father, Chauncey L. Waddell and brother, Theodore Waddell and in 1986 by Louise Tolliver Deutschman, former director of the gallery.

 Archives of American Art, Smithsonian Institution, 750 9th St. NW, Washington, D.C.
 20001